BluGhostYT/techio-kotlin-starter-pack/parts/1_basics.md

 //}
 ```

-In Kotlin, `if` can be an expression, that means that you can assign a variable or return the `if` directly.
+In Kotlin, `if` can be an expression, meaning that you can assign a variable or return the `if` directly.
-Previous snippet can be write as follow.
+Previous snippets can be written as followed:

 ``` kotlin runnable
 fun max(a: Int, b: Int): Int {